suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Envelope Element: Delegation Chain {#manifest-element-key-claims}

-The [Signature](#manifest-element-signature) is NOT REQUIRED to cover the delegation chain.
+It is OPTIONAL for the [Signature](#manifest-element-signature) to cover the delegation chain.
 The delegation chain offers enhanced authorization functionality via authorization tokens.
-Each token itself is protected and does not require another layer of protection and because the delegation chain is needed to verify the signature, it must be placed in the Manifest Envelope, rather than the Manifest.
+Each token itself is protected and does not require another layer of protection.
+Because the delegation chain is needed to verify the signature, it must be placed in the Manifest Envelope, rather than the Manifest.

 This element is OPTIONAL to implement.